 whilst others have asked: -

-- Is the independence of regulators quite as strong as it is supposed to be?
+- Is the independence of regulators from government quite as strong as it is supposed to be?
 Indeed does regulators' traditional independence makes sense in the modern economic and political world?

-The burden of regulation is discussed in the 'Getting the Balance Right' section of this website, accessible via the homepage.
-This note explores the other two concerns.
+The burden of regulation is discussed in the Deregulation section of this website.
+The following notes explore the other two concerns.

 The Growing Regulatory State - and Accountability